YobB1n/YobbinCallouts/README.md

 **`void Dialogue(List<string> dialogue, Ped animped = null, String animdict = "missfbi3_party_d", String animname = "stand_talk_loop_a_male1", float animspeed = -1, AnimationFlags animflag = AnimationFlags.Loop)`**<br/>
 Plays a dialogue in `List<string>` form.
 Optionally, specify a Ped and animation to play while the dialogue is progressing.
 The dialogue will progress when the player presses the `MainInteractionKey` key in the `Config.ini` file.

+There are also several ArrayLists of relevant loations around the map, including a variety of random houses, police stations, hospitals, and convenience stores.
+Feel free to use them in your own plugins when selecting locations!

 ### PedBackground

 This class was made for the Hospital Emergency callout.
 It was made to keep the code clean inside the actual callout file.
 This class gives a detailed medical report about the suspect that ran away from the hospital.
 The suspect could be either a wanted criminal or a person with a mental health condition which this class takes into account.
-Method explanation coming soon.
+Hopefully more implementations of this method coming soon, credit to Roheat for helping with this!